Contrastive Diffusion Alignment: Learning Structured Latents for Controllable Generation: Experiments

 (1) \textbf{Flow past a cylinder.} 2D incompressible Navier–Stokes with cylinder interactions following the benchmark of \citet{schafer1996benchmark}; simulated in FEniCS \citep{logg2012automated}.
-We render $n{=}246{,}000$ RGB images (velocity magnitude) conditioned on time $y{=}\tau$.
+We render total $N {=} 246{,}000$ RGB images (velocity magnitude) of 82 different flow trajectories, with 3000 time points as $y{=}\tau \in [0, 1.5]$.
 To reduce temporal leakage, we use blocked splits \citep{roberts2017cross}.